 Brussels is big.
 I mean, it’s huge!
 In our everyday lives we tend to ‘use’ a rather small part of it.
-Since COVID limits our choice of foreign destinations, why not to discover the larger Brussels?
+As we all had some travel limitations during the last two years, I decided to discover the larger area of Brussels.
 The Promenade Verte – the Green Walk is the ‘third ring’ of Brussels that offers an easily accessible, perfectly sign-posted, safe way to walk not less than 60km in total!

 The Promenade Verte was developed by Bruxelles Environment.
 They provide a 70 pages long detailed description of the itinerary that can be either ordered in a printed format or downloaded from HERE.
 The booklet describes in great detail the 7 sections of the Promenade Verte in French and Dutch (no worries if you don’t speak any of these languages, the main touristic sights are all marked on the map).
 Furthermore it also contains high-resolution maps for each part of the trail.
 The sections are between 6km to 12km, each of them possible to complete in 2-3h – if you don’t want to opt for any extra sights or activities along the route.
 These latter offer such a variety of options that any of the sections can easily be turned into a half-day or full-day trip.